High-Tech Home Security Technology Can Lower Your Home Insurance Bill

 At the same time, researchers predict that homeowners will continue to invest in smart-home technology.
 A 2015 BI Intelligence report said that the shipments of connected-home devices will grow at a compound annual rate of 67 percent during the next five years.
 The report said that in 2019, connected-home devices will generate $490 billion in revenue.

-What kind of discounts can homeowners expect when it comes to connected-home technology?
 State Farm provides a good example.
 The insurer has partnered with ADT and its ADT Plus home-security system.

 The system uses video-monitoring technology to allow homeowners to stay connected with their home no matter where they happen to be.
 The system alerts homeowners if it detects signs of flooding, unauthorized entry, fire or extreme swings in temperature.
 Homeowners can also use the system to remotely adjust their thermostat, automate lights and locks, and remotely operate their garage doors.

 State Farm has also partnered with Canary, another smart-home security system that allows homeowners to monitor their residences through a smartphone app.
 Canary provides real-time video of homes and sends instant alerts when activity is detected.
 Homeowners can also use the service to remotely activate an alarm.

 Homeowners who invest in a Nest Protect connected smoke and carbon monoxide alarm could qualify for a 5 percent discount from their insurer.
 Nest has partnered with Liberty Mutual and American Family to offer this discount.
 You may also be interested in learning how home alarms can save you money on insurance costs.